 This June during Food & Water Watch Member Month, we are celebrating the people who make our fight for a livable future possible.
 That’s you!
 Each of our members brings something special to our fight.
 We want to share with you some of their stories.
 It’s one of the ways we say Thank You for making our work possible.

-In this video, you’ll hear from Natalie, a member of the Food & Water Watch Leaders Circle, and Jolene, our Virginia Organizer, about what inspires them to make a difference.
+In this video, you’ll hear from Marilyn, our dedicated volunteer and Monthly Partner, and Brooke, our Senior Florida Organizer, about what inspires them to make a difference.

 For 15 years and counting, Food & Water Watch has been mobilizing people to stand up and “fight like we live here”.
 Our philosophy?
 We can beat special interests when we stand together; each member grows our collective power.
 Together, we can – and will – win clean water, safe food, and a livable climate.